Caaz/rimworld-typhon/README.md

 This is a Rimworld Mod that adds the [Typhon aliens from the game Prey](https://prey.fandom.com/wiki/Typhon).
 Being psychic creatures feels like a perfect addtion to the lore of Rimworld.

+## Testing
+If you'd like to test this mod...
+A pre-release build is in the works!

 ## Planning

 The following is the current planned phases and feature sets within them.
 This isn't set in stone, but it should give a bit of direction, if you'd like to help contribute!